-We know that on occassion you may prefer to study on your own in silence.
-To help you achieve this, Levels 1 and 2 are designated as silent study areas.
-In order to preserve the quiet study environment, chatting (even discussion about your course work / exams) eating, drinking (except bottled water) and using mobile phones are not permitted anywhere on Levels 1 and 2.
+We know that on occasion you may prefer to study on your own in quiet.
+To help you achieve this, Levels 1 and 2 are designated as quiet study areas.
+In order to preserve the quiet study environment, chatting (even discussion about your course work / exams) eating, and using mobile phones are not permitted anywhere on Levels 1 and 2.

-There are over 400 study spaces on Levels 1 and 2 where you can work in silence.
-There are also 57 PCs and 19 bookable individual study carrels which can be booked via the Rooms / PC bookings system.
+There are nearly 500 study spaces on Levels 1 and 2 where you can work in quiet including 50 PCs.
+There are also 20 bookable individual study carrels which can be booked via the Rooms / PC bookings system.

 As the carrels are in high demand, ensure you take up your booking within 15 minutes of the start time, as those rooms remaining empty after this time will be made available to other readers.